 “The importance of media in a democratic society is underlined by the term “Fourth Estate” identifying it.
 By the very nature of its work, media is considered adversarial in its relations with the government and its officials.
 But it is a necessary part of the media men’s work so that they will not be considered paid hacks of government.”

 For all of what it intends to, the use of the word ‘adversarial’ counters Marcos’ statement that it is “necessary” for newspaper companies to be adversarial so they will not be considered paid hacks of government.
 I’m going to have to assume the fact that Marcos has a limited sense of Parliamentism here.
 Why?
-The fact that he thinks it is rather necessary to be adversarial just to not be considered a paid hack of the government is a dead giveaway that he’d rather write subjectively and will be willing to throw his identity as a writer rather than to write objective articles to help his readers mould an atmosphere where they could think properly and to help create a society of free-thinking people o the plight of breaking intellectual malleability.
+The fact that he thinks it is rather necessary to be adversarial just to not be considered a paid hack of the government is a dead giveaway that he’d rather write subjectively and will be willing to throw his identity as a writer rather than to write objective articles to help his readers mould an atmosphere foster productive thinking and to help create a society of free-thinking people on the plight of breaking intellectual malleability.
 It sometimes scares me when I see people writing like Marcos where they’d rather defy the whole concept of objective journalism to save their own graces.
-To give Marcos an example of a newspaper company that doesn’t fit into this “adversarial” category he bemuses rather oddly; the renowned The Manila Times will surely make Marcos fall from his seat since the purpose of TMT’s existence speaks as clear as day: Truth.
+To give Marcos an example of a newspaper company that doesn’t fit into this “adversarial” category he bemuses rather oddly; the renowned The Manila Times will surely make Marcos reconsider his words because the news site surely speaks one thing: Truth.
 No ‘complementary‘ relevance to show which side is better and no ‘adversarial‘ arguments to prove which between the government and the media is the alpha.
-Objective journalism is just the legacy TMT have that will always make Marcos think twice before he decides to write something that will question how deep he is as a writer.
+Objective journalism is just the legacy TMT have.

 Le Grand Raison d’etre